 Why is talent management important?

-Talent management has a wide variety of benefits throughout the talent lifecycle, including a stronger company culture, a more positive employer brand reputation, and a reduction in the costs and disruptions associated with employee turnover.
+Talent management offers a wide range of benefits throughout the talent lifecycle, including a stronger company culture, a more positive employer brand reputation, and reduced costs and disruptions associated with employee turnover.

 By aligning employees with projects, roles, and teams that are compatible with their interests and natural abilities, you can encourage greater discretionary effort.
 And when employees go the extra mile in their role, it tends to unlock creativity, innovation, and a stronger cross-functional understanding of the organization and its objectives.